How to sleep better

 No caffeine after 2:00PM.

-- The results of a study concluded that when considerable amounts of coffee were consumed, it mimicks insomnia symptoms in the persons, such as irritability and difficulty with focus.
+- The results of a study concluded that when considerable amounts of coffee were consumed, it mimics insomnia symptoms in the persons, such as irritability and difficulty with focus.
 The individuals part of the study were drinking coffee throughout the day, even thirty minutes before bedtime and this of course, posed a problem when they were trying to fall asleep at night.

 No strenuous exercise 4 hours before bed.

-No alcohol three hours before bed.
+No alcohol or food three hours before bed.